swiftlang/swift/docs/LibraryEvolution.rst

 - A public function may not add, remove, or reorder parameters, whether or not they have default values.

+.. admonition:: TODO

+    Can a throwing function become non-throwing?
+It's a "safe" change but it's hard to document how it used to behave for backwards-deployers.

 Inlineable Functions
 --------------------